 Legislative Activity.
 The 110th Congress has held hearings on aspects of wildfire protection, particularly on wildfire preparedness, on cost containment, and on the effects of global climate change on wildfires.
 Several bills on forest health restoration to reduce wildfire threats have been introduced.
 Two quite similar bills (H.R.
 5263 and S. 2593) are both titled the Forest Landscape Restoration Act.
 Both would provide a collaborative (diverse, multi-party) process for geographically dispersed, long-term (10-year), large-scale (at least 50,000 acres) strategies to restore forests, reduce wildfire threats, and utilize the available biomass.
 The authorization is \$40 million annually for five years, and the bills require multi-party monitoring of and annual reporting on activities.
-The Senate Committee on Energy and Natural Resources held hearings on S. 2593 on April 1, 2008.
+The Senate Committee on Energy and Natural Resources reported S. 2593 on June 16, 2008; the House Committee on Natural Resources held hearings on H.R.
+5263 on July 10, 2008.
 Another bill, Saving American Lives and Investing in Protecting Land and Nature (H.R.
-4245) would categorically exclude fuel reduction projects from NEPA analysis if they are consistent with forest plans and "extraordinary circumstances" regulations, are covered in a community wildfire protection plan, and are within 11/2 miles of nonfederal land in the wildlandurban interface and conditions pose a threat to those lands.
-Other bills are geographically limited, and typically respond to insect epidemics that threaten to exacerbate wildfire threats.
+4245) would categorically exclude fuel reduction projects from NEPA analysis if they are consistent with forest plans and "extraordinary circumstances" regulations, are covered in a community wildfire protection plan, and are within 11⁄2 miles of nonfederal land in the wildland-urban interface and conditions pose a threat to those lands.
+Other bills are geographically limited, and commonly respond to insect epidemics that threaten to exacerbate wildfire threats.
 Additional legislation would expand or support programs to utilize biomass fuels for electricity, heat, or transportation fuel production.

-The 110th Congress is also considering wildfire funding issues.
-For FY2008, the National Fire Plan was funded at \$3.59 billion, including \$800.0 million in two emergency supplemental appropriations acts.
+The 110th Congress is also considering wildfire funding issues.30 For FY2008, the National Fire Plan was funded at \$3.59 billion, including \$800.0 million in two emergency supplemental appropriations acts.
 For FY2009, the Administration requested \$2.86 billion, \$732.9 million (20%) less than the FY2008 funding.
 The request included a 17% increase for FS and BLM fire suppression, a 12% decrease for FS fire preparedness, a 10% decrease in other FS wildfire operations, and no emergency contingency funds.
-Because wildfire funding now constitutes nearly half the FS budget and the FS and BLM may use other unobligated funds after wildfire appropriations are exhausted, there has been some concern that fire control efforts are delaying or preventing other agency activities, including land management and cooperative assistance.
-The Senate Appropriations Committee reportedly has stated that it will include \$450 million for wildfire-related activities in the FY2008 Iraq emergency supplemental bill it expects to mark up on May 8, 2008.
+Because wildfire funding now constitutes nearly half the FS budget and the FS and BLM may use other unobligated funds after wildfire appropriations are exhausted, some are concerned that wildfire control efforts are delaying or preventing other agency activities, including land management and cooperative assistance.